India's first voter dies in Himachal Pradesh; PM Modi, opposition party leaders condole death | Politics

 Chief Minister Jai Ram Thakur also took to Twitter to condole the death. ''I am pained to learn about the passing away of India's first voter Shyam Saran Negi.

-Adhering to his duty, he cast his vote for the 34th time on November 2 though postal ballot.
+Adhering to his duty, he cast his vote for the 34th time on November 2 through a postal ballot.
 This thought will always make me emotional,'' he said.

 Himachal Pradesh Chief Electoral Officer Maneesh Garg said Negi was also the brand ambassador for the Election Commission.